lkmeta/txtify/README.md

 Feel free to contribute by opening issues, suggesting improvements, or submitting pull requests.
 Your feedback is highly appreciated!

 ## License
-This project is licensed under [MIT](https://github.com/lkmeta/Txtify/blob/main/LICENSE).
+This project is licensed under [Apache License 2.0](https://github.com/lkmeta/Txtify/blob/main/LICENSE).